B-smd/React-Portfolio/README.md

 ## Description

 This React Portfolio is a single-page application portfolio has a single Header, Navigation and Footer component that appears on multiple pages.
 When we open the Github page link first appear the homepage, if you want to open About me, Portfolio, Resume and Contact, you can click the link you want to view without change the URl, only change the page.
-React is used Virtual DOM ( Document Object Model) that make it faster.Bambang Portfolio has display 6 projects, Updated Portfolio Page 2, Password Manager, Social Network API, BCKS Project, Employee Tracker and Tech Blog.
+React is used Virtual DOM ( Document Object Model) that make it faster.Bambang Portfolio has display 6 projects: Life Stories, Updated Portfolio Page 2, Password Manager, Social Network API,  Employee Tracker and BCKS Project.
 This application doesn't include a back-end or connect to an API, so the contact form is not functional.
-I will add back-end functionality in the next few weeks.
-On the homepage I created a video as a background.
+I will add back-end functionality for the future.
+On the homepage I created tsparticles as a background.

 ## Table of Contents (Optional)